loopwerk/Saga/README.md

   let images: [String]?
 }

-// Add some helper methods to the Page type that Saga provides extension Page {
-  var isArticle: Bool {
-    return metadata is ArticleMetadata
-  }
-  var isPublicArticle: Bool {
-    return (metadata as?
-ArticleMetadata)?.isPublic ?? false
-  }
-  var isApp: Bool {
-    return metadata is AppMetadata
-  }
-  var tags: [String] {
-    return (metadata as?
-ArticleMetadata)?.tags ?? []
-  }
-}

-try Saga(input: "content", output: "deploy")
+try Saga(input: "content", output: "deploy", templates: "templates")
   // All markdown files within the "articles" subfolder will be parsed to html,
   // using ArticleMetadata as the Page's metadata type.
-  .read(
+  // Furthermore we are only interested in public articles.
+  .register(
     folder: "articles",
     metadata: ArticleMetadata.self,
-    readers: [.markdownReader()]
+    readers: [.markdownReader()],
+    writers: [
+      .pageWriter(template: "article.html"),
+      .listWriter(template: "articles.html"),
+      .tagWriter(template: "tag.html", tags: \.metadata.tags),
+      .yearWriter(template: "year.html"),
+    ]
   )
   // All markdown files within the "apps" subfolder will be parsed to html,
   // using AppMetadata as the Page's metadata type.
-  .read(
+  .register(
     folder: "apps",
     metadata: AppMetadata.self,
-    readers: [.markdownReader()]
+    readers: [.markdownReader()],
+    writers: [.listWriter(template: "apps.html")]
   )
   // All the remaining markdown files will be parsed to html,
   // using the default EmptyMetadata as the Page's metadata type.
-  .read(
+  .register(
     metadata: EmptyMetadata.self,
-    readers: [.markdownReader()]
+    readers: [.markdownReader()],
+    writers: [.pageWriter(template: "page.html")]
   )
-  // Now that we have read all the markdown pages, we're going to write
-  // them all to disk using a variety of writers.
-  .write(
-    templates: "templates",
-    writers: [
-      // Articles
-      .section(prefix: "articles", filter: \.isPublicArticle, writers: [
-        .pageWriter(template: "article.html"),
-        .listWriter(template: "articles.html"),
-        .tagWriter(template: "tag.html", tags: \.tags),
-        .yearWriter(template: "year.html"),
-      ]),

-      // Apps
-      .listWriter(template: "apps.html", output: "apps/index.html", filter: \.isApp),

-      // Other pages
-      .pageWriter(template: "page.html", filter: { $0.metadata is EmptyMetadata }),
-    ]
-  )
+  // Run the steps we registered above
+  .run()
-  // All the remaining files that were not parsed to markdown, so for example images,
+  // All the remaining files that were not parsed to markdown, so for example images, raw html files and css,
-  // raw html files and css, are copied as-is to the output folder.
+  // are copied as-is to the output folder.
   .staticFiles()
 ```